AnastasiaZhelunitsina/Contests/README.md

 # Contests
-My solution from different contests
+My solutions to problems from different contests that have passed all the tests